arora-anmol/arora-anmol/README.md

 ### Hi, I'm Anmol :wave:

 I'm a 4th year computer engineering student at the University of Waterloo.
-I am currently working as a SWE Intern on the Network Security team at Salesforce.
+Past Fall, I worked as a SWE Intern on the Network Security team at Salesforce.
 I enjoy working on interesting/challenging problems and believe in continuous learning.

+I have dabbled in ml/dl, data-science, data engg, network security and tried to experience them at a deeper level through my internships.
+I am in no way an expert and it's all sheer curiousity that has driven me this far.
+Some might say I have commitment issues but there's so much to learn//experience in the finite time we have.

 ```typescript
 const me = {